Run a calculation

 Buffer days

 Section titled “Buffer days”A configurable safety margin (default: 5 days) is added to every calculated phase-in date.
-This accounts for delivery variability and internal processing time.
 Change the buffer in Settings.